Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Conclusion

 \section{Conclusion}

-We develop a theoretical framework for privacy preservation under the setting of attribute inference attacks.
-Under this setting, we propose a theoretical framework that suggests using adversarial learning techniques to protect the private attribute.
-We further analyze the privacy guarantee of the defense method in the limit of worst-case adversaries and prove an information-theoretic lower bound to quantify the inherent trade-off between utility and privacy.
-Following our formulation, we conduct extensive experiments to corroborate our theoretical results and to empirically compare different state-of-the-art privacy preservation algorithms.
-Experimental results show that the adversarial representation learning approaches are very effective in defending attribute inference attacks and often achieve the best trade-off in terms of privacy preservation and utility maximization.
-We believe our work takes an important step towards better understanding the privacy-utility trade-off, and it also helps to stimulate the future design of privacy-preservation algorithm with adversarial learning techniques.
+We develop a theoretical framework for analyzing attribute obfuscation through adversarial representation learning.
+Specifically, the framework suggests using adversarial learning techniques to obfuscate the sensitive attribute and we also analyze the formal guarantees of such techniques in the limit of worst-case adversaries.
+We also prove an information-theoretic lower bound to quantify the inherent trade-off between accuracy and obfuscation of attribute information.
+Following our formulation, we conduct experiments to corroborate our theoretical results and to empirically compare different state-of-the-art attribute obfuscation algorithms.
+Experimental results show that the adversarial representation learning approaches are effective against attribute inference attacks and often achieve the best trade-off in terms of attribute obfuscation and accuracy maximization.
+We believe our work takes an important step towards better understanding the trade-off between accuracy maximization and attribute obfuscation, and it also helps inspire the future design of attribute obfuscation algorithms with adversarial learning techniques.